Trading vs investing: what’s the difference?

 Taxes for investments and benefits

 When you invest, your positions may also be subject to additional fees or taxes depending on the country where the company is listed.
 Tax laws are subject to change and depend on individual circumstances.
-Tax laws may differ in jurisdictions other than the UK.
+Tax laws may differ in jurisdictions.

 Risks of investing